-What is an Internal Audit?
+What is the Purpose of an Internal Audit?

-According to the Institute of Internal Auditors, “the role of internal audit is to provide independent assurance that an organization’s risk management, governance, and internal control processes are operating effectively.”
+“The role of internal audit is to provide independent assurance that an organization’s risk management, governance, and internal control processes are operating effectively.”

 The purpose of auditing internally is to provide insight into an organization’s culture, policies, procedures, and aids board and management oversight by verifying internal controls such as operating effectiveness, risk mitigation controls, and compliance with any relevant laws or regulations.

 Internal auditing programs are critical for monitoring and assuring that all of your business assets have been properly secured and safeguarded from threats.
 It is also important for verifying that your business processes reflect your documented policies and procedures.

 Provides Objective Insight

 Your internal auditor, or internal audit team, cannot have any operational responsibility to achieve this objective insight.
 In situations where smaller companies don’t have extra resources to devote to this, it’s acceptable to cross-train employees in different departments to be able to audit another department.
 By providing an independent and unbiased view, the internal audit function adds value to your organization.

 Improves Efficiency of Operations

 By objectively reviewing your organization’s policies and procedures, you can receive assurance that you are doing what your policies and procedures say you are doing, and that these processes are adequate in mitigating your unique risks.

 Evaluates Risks and Protects Assets

 An internal audit program assists management and stakeholders by identifying and prioritizing risks through a systematic risk assessment.
 A risk assessment can help to identify any gaps in the environment and allow for a remediation plan to take place.

 Internal auditing is beneficial because it improves the control environment of the organization by assessing efficiency and operating effectiveness.
 Are your controls fulfilling their purpose?
 Are they adequate in mitigating risk?

 Ensures Compliance with Laws and Regulations

 By regularly performing an internal audit, you can ensure compliance with any and all relevant laws and regulations.
 It can also help provide you with peace of mind that you are prepared for you next external audit.
 Gaining client trust and avoiding costly fines associated with non-compliance makes internal auditing an important and worthwhile activity for your organization.